 I have always considered teaching to be a learning opportunity not only for my students but also for myself.
-I do believe that I need to really understand a topic in order to explain simply to my students.
+I do believe that I need to really understand a topic in order to explain it simply to my students.

-When I get the opportunity to evaluate my students, I prefer to evaluate their understanding of the material and how they can use it in their studies rather than just testing whether they studied what I had to tell.
+When I get the opportunity to evaluate my students, I prefer to evaluate their understanding of the material and how they can use it in their studies and their careers, rather than just testing whether they studied what I taught.